microsoft/best-route-llm/README.md

   author={Ding, Dujian and Mallick, Ankur and Wang, Chi and Sim, Robert and Mukherjee, Subhabrata and Ruhle, Victor and Lakshmanan, Laks VS and Awadallah, Ahmed Hassan}, booktitle={The Twelfth International Conference on Learning Representations}, year={2024}
 }

+@inproceedings{dingbest,
+  title={BEST-Route: Adaptive LLM Routing with Test-Time Optimal Compute}, author={Ding, Dujian and Mallick, Ankur and Zhang, Shaokun and Wang, Chi and Madrigal, Daniel and Garcia, Mirian Del Carmen Hipolito and Xia, Menglin and Lakshmanan, Laks VS and Wu, Qingyun and R{\"u}hle, Victor}, booktitle={Forty-second International Conference on Machine Learning}, year={2025}
+}
 ```